 Effects of Sugar on Dental Health

 What does sugar do to your teeth?
-The molecules in sugar mix with bacteria and saliva, which results in the formation of plaque which can wear away your tooth enamel.
-Enamel is a layer on your teeth that protect them.
+The molecules in sugar mix with bacteria and saliva, resulting in plaque formation, which can wear away your tooth enamel.
+Enamel is a layer on your teeth that protects them.
 When this layer wears away, it’s easier for bacteria to invade and damage your teeth.
-When this happens, cavities and/or tooth decay occurs.
+When this happens, cavities and/or tooth decay occur.

 What can sugar do to your gums?
-When you eat foods with sugar in them, you have a higher risk of having bacteria build up on your gums.
-This can lead to gum inflammation, known as gingivitis, followed by gum disease.
+When you eat foods with sugar, you have a higher risk of bacteria building up on your gums.
+This can lead to gum inflammation, gingivitis, and gum disease.
 Periodontitis, or gum disease, can cause your gums to recede and lead to tooth loss.
 Untreated gum disease also puts the rest of your body at risk of a bacterial infection if the bacteria in your gums spreads to other areas.

 Sugar and Dental Emergencies

 How can sugar lead to a dental emergency?
 Consuming sugar regularly or frequently increases your risk of tooth decay and gum disease.
 Severe tooth decay can lead to infections, which can become life-threatening without prompt treatment.
 You might also experience serious pain and discomfort as a result.
 Your teeth might also become more prone to damage, such as cracks, as tooth enamel wears away.
 Gum problems, such as inflammation or disease, are also considered dental emergencies if they lead to severe pain, fever, and other signs of infection.